joergkrause/svogv/CONTRIBUTING.md

-# Contributing to Angular 2 Material
+# Contributing to SVOGV

-We would love for you to contribute to Angular 2 Material and help make it ever better!
+We would love for you to contribute to SVOGV and help make it ever better!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)